nicinabox/lets-split-guide/flashing.md

 ### Flash

 QMK now includes a very easy way to automatically find the serial port and flash without having to race the bootloader.
-From the keymap directory type (`$` indicates the prompt.
+From the qmk directory type (`$` indicates the prompt.
 Don't type that):

 ```
-$ make rev2-YOUR_KEYMAP_NAME-avrdude
+$ make lets_split-rev2-YOUR_KEYMAP_NAME-avrdude
 ```

 Be sure to replace `YOUR_KEYMAP_NAME` with the name of your keymap.